(Mammography, Breast X-ray)

-Two pictures at different angles will be taken of each breast, requiring the breasts to be repositioned between pictures.
+Images at different angles will be taken of each breast, requiring the breasts to be repositioned between pictures.

 After the X-rays have been taken, you will be asked to wait while the films are examined by the radiologist to ensure that the films are clear and that no additional films are needed.
 If there is a question about any of the films, you may be asked to have additional films taken.